-In the 1990s, scientists identified that free radical damage was at the root of atherosclerosis.
-A few years later, they discovered that many other chronic diseases were a result of oxidative damage caused by free radicals.
+In the 1990s, scientists discovered that many other chronic conditions were a result of oxidative damage caused by free radicals.

-The conclusion - a lack or deficiency of antioxidant-rich food was a leading cause of oxidative damage.
+The conclusion - the lack of antioxidant-rich food was a leading cause of oxidative damage.

 What Are Antioxidants?